jskress/builder-tool/docs/guides/cli.rst

    No tasks specified.
 Available tasks are:

        java
-           clean   -- Removes build artifacts from other Java tasks. compile -- Compiles Java source code for the project. test    -- Tests the compiled Java code for the project. doc     -- Produces javadoc documentation from the Java source in the project. package -- Packages artifacts for the project. build   -- Build everything in the project.
+           init           -- Initializes things for a new project, including IntelliJ files. clean          -- Removes build artifacts from other Java tasks. compile        -- Compiles Java source code for the project. compile-tests  -- Compiles any unit tests for the project. test           -- Executes any unit tests for the project. doc            -- Produces javadoc documentation from the Java source in the project. package        -- Packages artifacts for the project. build          -- Build everything in the project. check-versions -- Verifies the version of each dependency in the project. sync-ij        -- Updates IntelliJ project files to match dependencies in project.yaml.

 The builder tool comes with complete online help by doing: